Diana, Princess of Wales: Problems and separation

 Five years into the marriage, the couple's incompatibility and age difference became visible and damaging.
-In 1986, Diana began a relationship with James Hewitt, the family's former riding instructor and in the same year, Charles resumed his relationship with his former girlfriend Camilla Parker Bowles.
-The media speculated that Hewitt, not Charles, was Harry's father based on the alleged physical similarity between Hewitt and Harry, but Hewitt and others have denied this.
+In 1986, Diana began a relationship with James Hewitt, the family's former riding instructor, and in the same year Charles resumed his relationship with his former girlfriend Camilla Parker Bowles.
+The media speculated that Hewitt, not Charles, was Harry's father based on the alleged physical similarity between Hewitt and Harry, but Hewitt and others denied this.
 Harry was born two years before Diana and Hewitt met and began their affair.

-By 1987, cracks in the marriage had become visible and the couple's unhappiness and cold attitude towards one another were being reported by the press, who dubbed them "the Glums" because of their evident discomfort in each other's company.
+By 1987, cracks in the marriage had become visible, and the couple's unhappiness and cold attitude towards one another were being reported by the press, who dubbed them "the Glums" because of their evident discomfort in each other's company.
 In 1989, Diana was at a birthday party for Parker Bowles's sister, Annabel Elliot, when she confronted Parker Bowles about her and Charles's extramarital affair.
 These affairs were later exposed in 1992 with the publication of Andrew Morton's book, Diana: Her True Story.
 The book, which also revealed Diana's allegedly suicidal unhappiness, caused a media storm.
-In 1991, James Colthurst conducted secret interviews with Diana in which she had talked about her marital issues and difficulties.
-These recordings were later used as a source for Morton's book.
-During her lifetime, both Diana and Morton denied her direct involvement in the writing process and maintained that family and friends were the book's main source; however, after her death Morton acknowledged Diana's role in writing the tell-all in the book's updated edition, Diana: Her True Story in Her Own Words.
+In 1991, James Colthurst conducted secret interviews with Diana in which she discussed her marital issues and difficulties; these recordings were later used as a source for Morton's book.
+During her lifetime, both Diana and Morton denied her direct involvement in the writing process and maintained that family and friends were the book's main source; however, after her death Morton acknowledged Diana's role in the book's updated edition, Diana: Her True Story in Her Own Words.